reema0814/Threat-Protection-with-XDR/Labguide/lab1_sentinel_workspace.md

 ## Review
 In this lab you have completed:
- - Log in to Azure Portal and verify the pre-deployed resources
+ - Log in to Azure Portal
  - Explore Sentinel workspace
  - Onboard a Device